telebase-io/telebase/README.md

 ## Coverage

-Current markets:

-- Great Britain (GB)
-- Netherlands (NL)
-- France (FR)
-- Germany (DE)

-Expanding to further European markets.
+Carrier, number type and active status work globally.
+SIM swap detection is available in GB and DE and expanding to further European markets.
 [Contact us](https://telebase.io/contact-us) if you need a specific market prioritised.

 ---